Vancleave Live Oak Choctaw: History

 The ancestors of the Live Oak Choctaw were of a creole background, descending from early European settlers in the region, along with Native American ancestors, and, in some family lines, West Africans.
 Due to their geographic isolation in remote areas, the community practiced endogamy, intermarrying within their established families for generations.
 This distinct heritage contributed to their unique cultural identity while also subjecting them to external scrutiny and shifting racial classifications over time.
 By the early 20th century, the group faced racial discrimination and segregation in Mississippi.
 While classified as white in some contexts, they were at other times scrutinized by local residents for some member's presumed African ancestry, leading to social and educational barriers.

 In response to this segregation, community leaders supported Mississippi Senate Bill No. 347 in 1918, which provided education for Native American children in the state.
 In 1919, a community elder, Edward Bang, sold land for the establishment of the Live Oak Pond Indian Creole School.
 The school, constructed by the community, reflected their distinct identity and provided education up to the eighth grade.
 It remained in operation until 1965, when integration led to its closure.
 Due to limited access to higher education, many children from the community were unable to attend high school.

 Students in front of the Live Oak Pond Indian Creole School, Vancleave, Mississippi.

 Racial classification remained a source of tension throughout the 20th century.
 Despite being accepted in some white institutions, members continued to be scrutinized and faced suspicion regarding their racial background.
 In 1964, a couple from Biloxi, Mississippi wrote to Mississippi Governor Paul B. Johnson Jr., expressing concern that their daughter was in a relationship with a young man from Vancleave, whom locals suspected of having African ancestry.
 Johnson commissioned an investigation into the young man, concluding that while he could not be definitively classified as African American, he was also not considered fully Caucasian.
 The report identified him a belonging to group sometimes whose members were sometimes identified as "Redbones" or "Vancleave Indians".
 Johnson confirmed that members were rumored by neighbors to have mixed racial ancestry despite sometimes attending white schools and churches.

 By the early 21st century, members of the community began formally organizing to assert their ethnic identity.
-They sought to document their history, preserve cultural traditions, and pursue federal recognition recognition as a tribe.
+They sought to document their history, preserve cultural traditions, and pursue federal recognition as a tribe.
 These efforts culminated in the early 21st century with the incorporation of a tribal organization and the legal proceedings that followed.
 In 2013, the Vancleave Indian Tribe incorporated as the Vancleave Live Oak Choctaw Corporation.
 A legal dispute arose between rival factions over the right to petition for federal recognition, leading to the dissolution of both entities and their merger into a new organization, which was recognized by the Chancery Court of Jackson County, Mississippi in 2014.